 The unique nature of dental treatment places our clinical staff (Dental Hygienists, Dentists, and Dental Assistants) among the highest risk occupations for exposure; higher than other doctors, higher than nurses, higher than Emergency Medical Technicians and other first responders (

 - What we do requires us to wear an appropriately high level of Personal Protective Equipment (PPE) to manage our unique situation and high level of risk.
 We can do this safely for you and for us, but these precautions add an additional layer of cost to providing your care.
 Right now we are in a time of high demand for scarce supplies which drives prices higher.
-We have not raised our fees, and insurance companies have yet to adjust their fee schedules to meet the need.
-Until it’s no longer needed we’re asking you to pay a $15 per visit PPE fee to help bear the cost necessary to keep you and us safe.
+We have not raised our fees, and some insurance companies have yet to adjust their fee schedules to meet the need.
+It is an evolving situation and we ask for your understanding going forward.
 So far the response from our patients has been overwhelmingly positive and supportive, we are truly grateful, thank you.

 We recognize that these are trying times.
 People have been impacted by this crisis to differing degrees, and we’re all a bit on edge.
 We’re all just trying to do our best to navigate through these uncharted waters.
 With a little trust, patience, and understanding we’ll all get through this together.
 Our mission is unchanged: to provide excellent dental care in a comfortable and caring environment.
 And that we will always do.